kankaniakshat185/kankaniakshat185/README.md

 Computer Science undergraduate specializing in Artificial Intelligence, with a strong interest in building robust, scalable software systems and production-oriented AI applications.

-My experience spans backend engineering, pplied machine learning, with a focus on designing reliable systems that combine clean software architecture with practical ML workflows.
+My experience spans backend engineering, applied machine learning, with a focus on designing reliable systems that combine clean software architecture with practical ML workflows.
 I enjoy working on projects involving NLP, data-intensive applications, retrieval systems, and AI-powered analytics platforms.

 Currently focused on:
 - Scaling NLP systems using transformer-based architectures and LLM ensembles